AuthorCarpentry/FSCI-2018/01-getting-started.md

 ## What can authors do?

-How can the actual publication.
+How can the actual publication do more?

 Now we'll show you the final result (on our machine).